magento/devdocs/src/safe-upgrade-tool/install.md

 #### Contact Slack

-To connect with the team about SUT, contact us on the [Magento Safe Upgrade Tool Engineering Slack channel][].
+To connect with the team about SUT, contact us on the Magento Safe Upgrade Tool Engineering Slack channel.
 If you are interested in joining Slack, send us a request at [sut@adobe.com](mailto:sut@adobe.com).

 See the [Resources]({{site.baseurl}}/community/resources/resources.html) page for more information.